argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 This example has two sinks.

-* When using two sinks, you should put the most reliable first in the list, if the message cannot be delivered, then subsequent sinks will get the message.
+* When using two sinks, you should put the most reliable first in the list, if the message cannot be delivered, then subsequent sinks will not get the message.

 ```